 Touch the image with your mouse pointer to see the difference proximity

-powerful feeling because of the closer spacing.
+powerful feeling.
 In the weak layout the

 dots to not look related.
 However, in the strong layout there is a greater

 sense of the dots being related because they are closer together.

 Odd spacing causes the weak layout of the illustration on the right.